Davide01/language-classification/README.md

 The requests are accepted at url "/lang" and must contain a url parameter "text" with a text in ont of the three languages (danish, swedish or norwegian).
 The return will contain the language of the text.

+The implementation can be found in the app/lang_model folder, while the API is in the main.py file.

 ## Running from docker